caominhduy/epicas/README.md

 2. ML engineers, data scientists, scholars are the ones who usually join forecasting on a voluntary basis, thus having late access to good data and needing to get a model pipeline built quickly for fine-tuning.

+Epicas hopes to bring machine learning closer to everyone and specifically for these two groups of interest.

 ## Installation